Skips-Scramble/stochastic-finances/Notes.md

 - What are your extra monthly bills?
 - Does your market interest change post-retirement?
 - How to deal with health care
+- I think I need to reevaluate the randomness here.
+E.g. it's not very likely that you will double your savings.
+But more likely you will go down to 0.
+So skew it lower more than higher.

+##Inputs (.json)
+- Should we have a base inputs file and a dynamic file?
+- Use pydantic to validate
+- Make sure all inputs are in todays dollars
+  - Adjust everything else accordingly
+    - Looking at you lower-limit savings amount

 ## Savings
 - Do I need to make a new variable for savings interest?
 Usually lower and less volatile - continuous flow